flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/SSC/MONARCH.md

 	The SSC-30 High-Penetration Missile System (SSC-30 HPMS) is a mech-mounted micro-missile delivery system capable of tremendous combat output.
 Using the SSC-30 HPMS, the Monarch can carry – and deliver – its payload of 60 or more deadly, miniaturized Avenger warheads in a single volley.

 Javelin Rockets
+“Pralaya was the name of your mother.
+She who would see the dawn-at-the-end.
+Her beauty was terrible, and her wrath, and I see it in all of you.
+My sons, when you hear the sound of thunder – that is your mother’s voice, and the rain of missiles her gift.”

 Sharanga Missiles